English to Vietnamese translation, Macbeth in Vietnam: toil and trouble for naught

 All of the guests-to-be commented that the tickets were “too expensive.”

 Compared to local stage plays, which cost around VND100,000-200,000 maximum with local leading stars, Macbeth was priced at VND300,000-700,000.

 The failure was not about the play’s quality, it was about what happened outside the theater.

-Solid wood coffee table, The long drive to Qui Nhon (Part I) Solid wood coffee table / When is a highway not yet a highway?
-When it's Highway 14. press barely touched on Macbeth, whereas many articles were written about TNT’s previous efforts with “Romeo and Juliet” and “Hamlet.”
+The local press barely touched on Macbeth, whereas many articles were written about TNT’s previous efforts with “Romeo and Juliet” and “Hamlet.”

 Language was also another problem.

 “The lack of Vietnamese subtitles was also another big problem,” said Khanh Hung, a reporter of entertainment and art section of Song Nhac newspaper.
 “Many locals who are not good at English still wanted to see the show.”